Communication Studies

 Forensics Program

-The MSJC Forensic Team is comprised of students, on all campuses, competing in a broad range of oratory events, both individually and as a team.
+The MSJC Forensics Team is composed of students from all campuses who compete in a broad range of oratory events, both individually and as a team.
 Students compete against other colleges and universities.
-Major forensic events include debate, extemporaneous speaking (informative and persuasive), and oral interpretation (prose and poetry ).
-It is very challenging, tons of fun and a tremendous academic advantage to students in transferring.
-Contact the Director of Forensics, Ron Newman (rnewman@msjc.edu for details)
+Major forensics events include debate, extemporaneous speaking, informative and persuasive speaking, and oral interpretation, including prose and poetry.
+Participation is challenging, engaging, and offers students a strong academic advantage as they prepare to transfer.
+For details, contact Jennifer Baney, Director of Forensics, at jbaney@msjc.edu.

 Transfer Preparation